danomatika/ofxMidi/README.md

 If you find any bugs or suggestions please log them to GitHub as well.

-### Adding a Midi Backend
+### Adding a Midi Back End

-If you want to add a new midi backend (Android, Jack, etc), you'll need two classes derived from ofxBaseMidiIn & ofxBaseMidiOut.
+If you want to add a new midi back end (Android, Jack, etc), you'll need two classes derived from ofxBaseMidiIn & ofxBaseMidiOut.

 Place your source files in a new folder named after your platform/library and add new include #ifdef flags to ofxMidiIn.h & ofxMidiIn.cpp.